duttashi/duttashi.github.io/resume/index.md

 #### Reviewer
 -------------------------

-I serve as a reviewer to many international journals. *Peer-review is a voluntary service and one is not paid for it.*
+I serve as a reviewer to many international journals. *Peer-review is a voluntary service and one is not paid for it.* Interested readers are advised to view my [Publons](https://publons.com/a/1324629/) profile, to veirfy the peer-review work's.

 ##### Active reviewer for the following journals